steinbergmedia/vst3projectgenerator/README.md

 ## Introduction

-With this little application (Win / macOS) you can easily create a new VST 3 plug-in project by simply entering some parameters into a GUI.
+With this little application (Win/macOS) you can easily create a new **VST 3** plug-in project by simply entering some parameters into a GUI.

 ## How to clone and build